-Does direct mail still have a place a place in nonprofit fundraising in the digital age?
+Does nonprofit direct mail marketing still have a place a place in nonprofit fundraising in the digital age?
 You bet it does!

 Connecting with potential donors with different types of touches – email, social, direct mail, events, and the in-person meeting – works to help your nonprofit breakthrough the noise and build support.
 Multi-touch marketing helps potential donors decide to give for the first time.
 Multi-touch marketing can move first-time donors to become loyal and lasting supporters